 b.
 Select AWS Region

 Enter the AWS Region where you'd like your Elastic Beanstalk environment to run.
 For example: us-east-1.
-For a list of AWS Regions where Elastic Beanstalk is available, see AWS Elastic Beanstalk Endpoints and Quotas in the AWS General Reference.
+For a list of AWS Regions where Elastic Beanstalk is available, see AWS Elastic Beanstalk endpoints and quotas.

 Enter the AWS Region (default us-east-1):